Sheku Bayoh inquiry: Police officers lose bid for immunity from prosecution

 "Their treatment was compounded by repeated attacks from those who appear to remain in a 'child-like' denial about the existence of racism in policing today."

-Mr Bayou's family also said they were "bitterly disappointed" that Lord Bracadale had supported the request for immunity.
+Mr Bayou's family had said they were "bitterly disappointed" that Lord Bracadale had supported the request for immunity.

 "If the officers had nothing to hide, then they have nothing to fear from coming and giving evidence to the inquiry," they said.

-Lawyers for the police said the request is usual practice for people who are called to give evidence in such inquiries.
+Lawyers for the police previously said the request was usual practice for people who are called to give evidence in such inquiries.